 A small company like United Yacht Sales – which has done an excellent job with its website SEO – can hope to remain visible in search results much longer.
 This in turn drives more traffic to its website, bringing in more potential business and ultimately resulting in higher profits.
 Naturally, you can see why this is an important skill for budding entrepreneurs.

 In the long term you may have a team or group who handles the accounting and bookkeeping for your business.
 In the meantime, it would be beneficial if you understood the process and could complete it yourself.
 Since managing your books and finances is largely software and online-based these days, that’s where you’d need to focus your attention.

 At some point, you may need to dive in and help design or edit various images on your website.
 In other cases, you may need to assist in creating solid advertisements, fliers or promotional materials for your brand.
-Whatever the case may be, understanding the fundamentals of graphic design and knowing how to edit and manipulate images is a crucial skill in today’s market.
+Whatever the case may be, understanding the fundamentals of graphic design and knowing how to edit and manipulate images with a graphic design software is a crucial skill in today’s market.

 Knowing how to use design software like Adobe Photoshop or Canva will greatly increase your skillset and make you a more valuable asset.
 Expect this to be one of the personal branding skills that modern companies and marketing firms look for.

 8. Email Marketing and Communication

 As an entrepreneur, you have to be a go-getter.
 It’s not enough to leave outreach and communication solely up to your customer support and sales teams.
 In fact, for your business or brand to succeed, you’ll need to invest time marketing and communicating via email too.